Michelin Star Restaurants in Yorkshire

 The Star Inn at Harome

 The Star Inn at Harome is the place to head for a quirky but rustic Michelin Star restaurant in Yorkshire.
 Chef Andrew Pern brought his passion for French cooking back home to Yorkshire to be combined in a delicious stirring pot of the finest Yorkshire produce and the French eye for perfection.
 Andrew and Head Chef Steve Smith work tirelessly to ensure their food is the highest standard, and it’s paid off with The Star Inn being decorated with seven awards of excellence.
-The restaurant shows off legendary game and finest seafood from North Yorkshire in its range of menus, and the daily specials ensure that the chefs take advantage of the best ingredients of each season.
+The restaurant shows off the legendary game and finest seafood from North Yorkshire in its range of menus, and the daily specials ensure that the chefs take advantage of the best ingredients of each season.
 A large selection of fine wine and beers are available to compliment any meal or to be enjoyed in the cocktail bar.

 The Star Inn at Harome was born in 1996, but its beautiful building dates back to the 14th century.
 There are multiple dining rooms and spaces to enjoy the food and drink available, so whatever your preference there’s space to enjoy what The Star Inn at Harome has to offer.
 The atmosphere is cosy but luxurious, a true reflection of a rich Yorkshire heritage.

 The Star Inn at Harome, Main St, Harome, near Helmsley YO62 5JE – www.thestaratharome.co.uk